ronyripan/boxplot-code/README.md

 boxplot function takes a list then returns the maximum and minimum numbers of the boxplot distribution of the list. in boxplot funtion my code works as follows:
-1. sort the given list
+1. sort the given list.
     sort_score_zero = sorted(dist_list)
 2. find the index value of the "median" med1 = np.argwhere(sort_score_zero == np.percentile(sort_score_zero,50,interpolation='nearest'))